-As shown in cell H3, the standard deviation in the individual heights of the sample group is 5.4 cm.
+As shown in cell H3, the standard deviation in the individual heights of the sample group is calculated to be 5.4 cm.

 In the example above, the arguments to the Stdev function are input as 3 cell ranges.
 However, you can also input figures directly, as individual numbers or number arrays.

 For example, if you wanted to include two further heights, of 176cm and 177cm into the sample, you could add these directly into the above function as follows:

 Further information and examples of the Excel Stdev function are provided on the Microsoft Office website.